xxyzz/c/8/README.md

 ```

 is identical to `lseek` except that `fp` is a file pointer instead of a file descriptor and the return value is an `int` status, not a position.
 Write `fseek`.
 Make sure that your `fseek` coordinates properly with the buffering done for the other functions of the library.

+## 8.6 Example—Listing Directories

+#### Exercise 8-5

+Modify the `fsize` program to print the other information contained in the inode entry.